The federal government needs to cut military spending to free up the money needed to meet the climate challenge.

 Rather than just sitting on the sidelines, watching in anxiety and frustration as this Washington catfight proceeds, defense-dependent communities and workers should get going on the proverbial Plan B.

-Come to this dynamic, interactive and multimedia forum presenting a book by the National Priorities Project that brilliantly breaks down how your tax dollars are raised and spent and how you can influence the process.
+Come to this dynamic, interactive and multimedia forum presenting a book that breaks down how your tax dollars are raised and spent and how you can have influence on the process.

 This is a chance for the American public to engage in a critical debate over national priorities.